 Part of remaining open-minded, curious, and current includes welcoming as many performers to campus as possible and learning all we can from them.
 Fortunately, there are an abundance of opportunities to work with and hear some of the world's greatest artists at USC.
 In April 2018 we hosted composers Valerie Coleman and Jeff Scott, who gave masterclasses and heard the premiere of their new works celebrating the legacy of Richard Greener, USC's first African American professor.
-Coleman and Scott's wind quintet, Imani Winds -- probably the nation's leading woodwind quintet -- and Grammy-winning Parker String Quartet are both in residence, working directly with our students (Parker's residence is now a yearly one).
+Coleman and Scott's wind quintet, Imani Winds -- probably the nation's leading woodwind quintet -- and the Grammy-winning Parker String Quartet have both been in residence, working directly with our students (Parker's residence is now a yearly one).
 The Southern Exposure New Music Series, a series I direct, curates groundbreaking performances of contemporary music and features some of the world's great ensembles and soloists (eighth blackbird, Brooklyn Rider, Matt Haimovitz, Alarm Will Sound, So Percussion, International Contemporary Ensemble, the Calder and JACK string quartets) as well as USC's outstanding students and faculty.
 Distinguished bassoonists who have visited campus recently and done masterclasses with the bassoon studio include William Ludwig (Indiana University), Peter Kolkay (Vanderbilt University, Chamber Music Society of Lincoln Center), Lecolion Washington (University of Memphis, Prism), Brad Balliett (DeCoda, Marlboro Festival), and Christopher Weait (Toronto Symphony, The Ohio State University).

 One of the great things about bringing well-known artists into the Columbia and USC community is that the exchange is mutually beneficial.
 We learn a tremendous amount from these accomplished musicians and people; and our guests take away a new appreciation for our culturally vibrant city and university.